A

 Carlos Medellín

-Carlos Medellín holds a B. Arch from Universidad de Los Andes in Bogotá, a Postgraduate in Research on Media Architecture and Design from Strelka Institute in Moscow, and a Master of Advanced Design from the California College of the Arts in San Francisco.
-He is also a magician apprentice, has training in mediation strategies, and practices Tarot and swimming.
+He holds a Bachelor of Architecture from Universidad de los Andes in Bogotá, a postgraduate diploma in Media Architecture and Design from Strelka Institute in Moscow, and a Master of Advanced Architectural Design from California College of the Arts in San Francisco.
+His training also includes mediation strategies, traditional fabrication techniques, magic and introspective practices such as Tarot and meditation.

 Courses